 Final Thoughts

-While it can be tempting to believe your website is fine the way it is based off looks, intuition, and “gut” feelings, conducting a thorough review of your conversion optimization, technical aspects, and security capabilities will ensure that what’s going on behind the scenes is not fighting against what’s in the forefront.
+While it can be tempting to believe your website is fine the way it is based off looks, intuition, and “gut” feelings, conducting a thorough website review of your conversion optimization, technical aspects, and security capabilities will ensure that what’s going on behind the scenes is not fighting against what’s in the forefront.

 Make sure you understand your brand and audience–and what they want.
 You have a vast array of powerful tools and information at your disposal to ensure their needs (and yours) are being met.
 Use them.